makarlozenko/sports-bets-db/README_Elastic_SportBET.md

 ## 1. Overview
 This document describes how Elasticsearch was integrated into the SportBET project as a secondary analytical/search database.
-The integration includes:

-- Running Elasticsearch + Kibana via Docker
-- Real-time indexing of Matches and Bets from MongoDB
-- REST endpoints for initializing indices and searching
-- Tools for verifying synchronization in Kibana
-- Full recovery mechanism (`/es/init`)

-This README is fully technical and intended for deployment, debugging, and university review.

 ---